AlexandreDecan/sismic/docs/contract.rst

      - before: ...
      - after: ...

-A condition is an expression that will be evaluated by the :py:meth:`~sismic.evaluator.Evaluator.evaluate_condition` method of an :py:class:`~sismic.evaluator.Evaluator` instance (see :doc:`evaluation`).
+A condition is an expression that will be evaluated by an :py:class:`~sismic.evaluator.Evaluator` instance (see :doc:`evaluation`).

 .. code:: yaml